 FLTR Cash-Secured Put Strategy

-FLTR (VanEck IG Floating Rate ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+FLTR (VanEck IG Floating Rate ETF), in the Financial Services sector, (Asset Management - Bonds industry), listed on AMEX.

-VanEck IG Floating Rate ETF (FLTR) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS US Investment Grade Floating Rate Index (MVFLTR), which consists of U.S. dollar denominated floating rate notes issued by corporate issuers and rated investment grade.
+The VanEck IG Floating Rate ETF (FLTR) aims to mirror, prior to accounting for fees and costs, the financial performance of the MVIS US Investment Grade Floating Rate Index (MVFLTR).
+This index is comprised of investment-grade rated, U.S. dollar-denominated floating rate notes issued by corporations.

-FLTR (VanEck IG Floating Rate ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $2.67B, a beta of 0.02 versus the broader market, a 52-week range of 25.34-25.59, average daily share volume of 882K, a public-listing history dating back to 2011.
+FLTR (VanEck IG Floating Rate ETF) trades in the Financial Services sector, specifically Asset Management - Bonds, with a market capitalization of approximately $2.83B, a beta of 0.01 versus the broader market, a 52-week range of 25.34-25.61, average daily share volume of 1.0M, a public-listing history dating back to 2011.
 These structural characteristics shape how FLTR etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a cash-secured put on FLTR?